We’re sharing 17 Ways to Celebrate Valentine’s Day!

 Wouldn’t it be nice if while you were in the shower getting ready for work someone surprised you by making the bed?

-Bonus, think about how thrilled your little one would be if they got to skip that chore for just one day.
-Best Mom Ever!
+Bonus, think about how thrilled your little one would be if they got to skip that chore for the day!

 Buy a Vintage or Antique Gift

-Some of my favorite gifts have come from the thrift store, old barns, or an antique mall.
+Some of my favorite gifts have come from the thrift store, old barns, or antique events.

 Give a gift of ironstone, milk glass, chippy scales, tarnished trophies, metal toolboxes, transferware, vintage china, or heirloom jewelry pieces to the collector in your life.

 Make Your Valentine Something They Want or Need

 You can make a tray like this one injust a few easy steps!